Stronger Families Programme

 The first steps - talking with you

 With your consent, a 'lead worker' will ask about you and your family.
 They will ask what's going well, are there any problems and what extra support you and your family think might help.
-This is done in a single session so you don't have to repeat your story to lots of different professionals.

 You can speak to your lead worker at any time about any concerns or issues that you or your family are experiencing.
 You can help to choose who your lead worker is.